Bfarr5150/ColorVisionProject_v2/README.md

 #### V 1.0 File I/O Updates
 The only thing that I changed with the file io is the format change for storing/printing the information that was input into the file.

+##
 ### Arrays/Vectors

 I was able to utilize a couple vectors throughout this deliverable.
 I had one vector that stores the three RGB values for each color.
 I also utilized a 2D vector that helped combined all the values stored into RGB into one variable.
 I used the RGB_List vector to compile all the values into that variable, making it easier to capture all the values gathered from the RGB inputs into one place.

 #### V 1.0 Arrays/Vectors Updates

 There were some big overhauls on the ways I used the vectors.
 The biggest change was switching the 2D vector from an integer data type to my class.
 This tweak changed a lot of the code.
-This has similar functionality, however, I don't ne
+This has similar functionality, however, I don't need the RGB_List anymore.
+Now that I have implemented my class, I have all the values being stored in the class, where it checks the color dominance of all the different colors.

+##

 ### Functions

 I used two functions with this deliverable.
 I used one for determining whether each random generated number was unique from the user's input.
 I used another one to obtain the users input.
 For the userColor function, I utilized a pass-by-reference, which helped me change the return type from what was an integer, to a void function.
 It removed the requirement to return an argument to the main function, so all I had to do was call it in main.
 It definitely made it easier to do.

-#### V 1.0 Functions Update ###
+#### V 1.0 Functions Update
 In addition to the previous functions, I implemented two new string functions.
 Each were used to display the dominance of the colors.
 The first one, "printDominance", was used to check which of the three values was higher, if they were all the same, or if there were two that were the same.
 This went through and evaluated the conditions of each color and determined what the dominance was.
 The second function that was added took the dominance value that was assigned to each value and printed it to the string in the correct format.

 ##